Betree/weave/README.md

   ]
 ```

-### :weave Module
+### Weave Module

-In order to transform environment variables, or file contents, to runtime configuration, you must tell `:weave` how to handle those values.
+In order to transform environment variables, or file contents, to runtime configuration, you must tell Weave how to handle those values.

-You do this by creating a `:weave` module, such as:
+You do this by creating a Weave module, such as:

 ```elixir
 defmodule MyApp.Weave do